 When you feel ready, you can begin to drink and eat, starting with clear fluids such as water or apple juice.

 The catheter will usually be removed within 48 hours.
 You may experience some discomfort to begin with, such as the constant urge to urinate and some dribbling.
 This should pass within 24 hours.

-You may find that you dont open your bowels for up to five days after the operation, but should avoid straining when you go to the toilet.
+You may find that you do not open your bowels for up to five days after the operation, but should avoid straining when you go to the toilet.
 If you need them, laxatives can be provided.
 Your nurse will advise you about getting out of bed, bathing, diet and gentle exercises.